DaiyaoJ/MY_FIRST_WEBAPP/idea.md

-                                                        My Project Idea
+# My Project Idea ✨

-Objective: To build a simple shopping cart web application
+Objective: To build a simple Starbucks store web application

-Programming Language: JavaScript, CSS, HTML

-Basic functions of this web app: add products, show products in the cart, update product data in the cart
+Basic functions of this web app:

+    - Users can be able to add products
+    - The app can be able to show products in the cart
+    - The app can be able to update product data in the